antonyeagle/forallx-adl/readme.md

 Current known issues or proposed changes to the text:

 * Clarify discussion of parentheses conventions to ensure no impression given that $A \wedge B$ is a sentence, only that the sentence $(A \wedge B)$ can be unambiguously reconstructed from it.
+* Update to new version of `fitch.sty`: [openlogicproject.org/2023/10/16/selingers-fitch-sty-1-0-beta/](https://openlogicproject.org/2023/10/16/selingers-fitch-sty-1-0-beta/).
+Check for backwards compatibility.

 <!-- None -->